Kōdō Sawaki: Wartime

+Later life

 After being discharged in 1906, Sawaki became head student at Soshin-ji.
 He received dharma transmission later that year from Zenko Sawada.
 He then studied for two years at the priests training school of Senju-ji, a Jōdo Shinshū temple in the Takada district of Tsu.
 From there, Sawaki traveled to Hōryū-ji to study Yogacara with Join Saeki.
 Sawaki then spent a three-month practice period studying Dōgen with Oka Sotan.
+Sawaki ended up in charge of Daijiji for seven years until the death of Oka Roshi where he taught monks and helped restore the monastery.

+At Daijiji, Sawaki would develop his own very direct and occasionally crass teaching style and stated the students at the Fifth High School of Kumamoto were the greatest influences in his life as a Zen practitioner.
+Sawaki was also given younger people to train, many of whom missed their families and had been sent to the monastery by parents unwilling to care for them Sawaki struggled with these younger students stating he lacked robashin (grandmotherly love).
+This experience led him to realize he did not just need to teach discipline but also needed to truly sympathize with his students.
+At Daijiji Sawaki also took on a student named Akiko plagued by spinal caries who later died by Sawaki's side accepting the three refuges.
+Later Sawaki began his life on Mannichi Mountain in Kumamoto, traveling to give Dharma talks while living at the second home of a Mr. Shibata a member of the prefecture who heard him recite the sutras with Mr. Shibata hoping Sawaki would be a resource for commoners.
+Sawaki gave out printed texts for free and attracted a diverse audience.
+Sawaki also praised others in his talks including Sontoku Ninomiya who helped rebuild homes in Sakura Village as a peasant laborer.

-He later became a Zen teacher, and during the 1930s he served as a professor at Komazawa University.
+Sawaki later became a Zen teacher, and during the 1930s he served as a professor at Komazawa University.
 In 1949, he took responsibility for Antai-ji, a zen temple in northern Kyoto.
-Because of his regular travels throughout Japan to teach zen, and against tradition his not becoming a conventional abbot of a home temple, he came to be known as "Homeless Kodo" ("homeless" in the Japanese referring more to his lack of a temple than a residence).
+Because of his regular travels throughout Japan to teach zen, and against tradition his not becoming a conventional abbot of a home temple, he came to be known as "Homeless Kodo" ("homeless" referring more to his lack of a temple than a residence).
+Sawaki traveled the country speaking wherever a request was made until two years before his death focused on teaching laypeople.
 Sawaki died on December 21, 1965, at Antaiji.
-He was succeeded by a senior disciple, Kosho Uchiyama.
+His last words were "Look at that.
+Nature is magnificent.
+In all my life, I have never encountered a person to whom I could have submitted and who I could have admired.
+But this Takagamine mountain looks upon me form the heights saying: ‘Kodo, Kodo’" He was succeeded by a senior disciple, Kosho Uchiyama.